gsg-K1-FC/Etch-a-Sketch-Hamzah/README.md

     In which a randomly generated color will be applied to the cell you hover over (default mode)
     2. Color picker mode:
         - In this mode, you can choose the color you want by pressing the color picker icon to the right of the sketching area
-        - Once you are in this mode, you can go back to Rainbow mode by refresing the page
+        - Once you are in this mode, you can go back to Rainbow mode by refreshing the page
 - Color Darkening:
     - This happen whenever you are in the default mode (Rainbow mode) only.
     - In this, each time you hover over a colored cell its color will darken by 10%